Paris Hilton: Deejaying and singing (2012–2019)

-This Is Paris (2020–present)
+Resurgence (2020–present)

 This Is Paris (2020), a YouTube Originals documentary directed by Alexandra Dean, focuses on her personal and professional trajectory.
 In the film, Hilton revealed her experiences with emotional, verbal and physical abuse while attending a series of boarding schools as a teenager.
 Unprepared to disclose that information, she trusted Dean's approach and found the process of filming to be a healing space for her.
-She served as a producer but did not have artistic authority over the production, which she admitted that it was a big risk, since she always had "complete creative control" of her business ventures.
+She served as a producer but did not have artistic authority over the production.
 It received over 16 million views in its first month of release and was deemed a successful "rebranding" of her image.
-In 2020, Hilton was a guest judge for the premiere episode of James Charles's YouTube series Instant Influencer, and produced and starred in filmmaker Ramez Silyan's narrative short film Sorry.
-She modeled at Rihanna's Savage X Fenty Show Vol. 2, and in advertisement campaigns for Kim Kardashian's brand Skims and Valentino.
-That year, Hilton also released a merchandise collection, which includes T-shirts, hoodies and sweatshirt featuring one of her trademark catchphrases, and a single with Lodato, "I Blame You".